shelvenzhou/pass-wallet-app/README.md

 ## Overview
 PassWallet is a decentralized wallet application that enables secure key management through a simulated Trusted Execution Environment (TEE).
-It combines Next.js, RainbowKit, and WalletConnect for the frontend with a Python-based simulation of a secure enclave for key management.
+It combines Next.js, RainbowKit, and WalletConnect for the frontend with a AWS Nitro Enclave TEE for key management and signing.
 This is a demo application based on recent work on key encumbrance techniques and TEE-based wallet platforms such as [Liquefaction](https://github.com/key-encumbrance/liquefaction).

 ## Features